Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/voting/voting-dapp.rst

     Check that your |bw| is connected to the testnet (screenshots shown in workflow 1) or a testnet node (workflow 2) and not to mainnet or stagenet.

 You completed the local front-end setup.
 You are running your own local dApp now.
 If you want, you can compare it with Concordium's
 `voting dApp <https://voting.testnet.concordium.com/>`_ hosted on testnet.
 You can use your |bw|
 to connect to the dApp.

-Congratulations.
-You have completed the whole wCCD tutorial.